-Serbia: Secretariat submits a Reasoned Opinion against Serbia on its failure to comply with gas unbundling rules27.
-February 2014. / News Serbia Energy
+Serbia: Secretariat submits a Reasoned Opinion against Serbia on its failure to comply with gas unbundling rules, News Serbia Energy

 The Energy Community Secretariat has today submitted a Reasoned Opinion in Case ECS-9/13 against Serbia, for its failure to comply with gas unbundling rules.
 Having taken into account the Government’s reply to the Opening Letter, the Secretariat maintains its findings made therein.

 In the Reasoned Opinion, it reiterates its view that Serbia has failed to comply with its obligations under the Energy Community Treaty related to the unbundling of two vertically integrated gas undertakings.
 Serbia is now requested to rectify the identified issues of non-compliance within a time limit of two months.

 At its core, unbundling requires the effective separation of activities of energy transmission from production and supply interests and embodies thereby a cornerstone of the market opening process.
 The implementation deadline of the Directive 2003/55/EC expired on 1 July 2007.
 Given Serbia’s repeated delays to implement the respective acquis communautaire provisions, the Secretariat has now decided to take Case ECS-9/13 one step further and to issue a Reasoned Opinion.